nexusforge-io/StreamPulseAI/README.md

 ---
 ## 🔍 Comparison to Other Tools

-While StreamFlowAI draws inspiration from great tools like Kubeflow, ZenML, and Kafka-ML, it offers a unique blend:
+While StreamPulseAI draws inspiration from great tools like Kubeflow, ZenML, and Kafka-ML, it offers a unique blend:

 - **Streaming-first**: Real-time pipelines using Kafka/Kinesis + Apache Beam.
 - **Modular design**: Easily swap in your own model, serving layer, or pipeline runner.